Install Team Foundation Server

 Install a supported version of SQL Server.
 You must install these SQL Server features: Database Engine, Full-Text and Semantic Extractions for Search.
-To get HTML reports from your TFS team projects, add these features: Analysis Services, and Reporting Services – Native
+To get HTML reports from your TFS projects, add these features: Analysis Services, and Reporting Services – Native

 For more information, see: SQL Server requirements for Team Foundation Server, Manually install SQL Server for Team Foundation Server